JayOnTape/SourceNite/README.md

 This Project is still being worked on!
 Not all features have been added yet.

 ### Features:
-> - Replicated Sprinting and Movement
+> - Replicated Sprinting and Movement.
 >
 > - Smooth and Accurate Locomotion.
 >
-> - Easy-To-Edit Animation Types
+> - Easy-To-Edit Animation Types.

+### Planned/Upcoming Features:
+> - Replicated Crouching.
+>
+> - Turn and Pivot Animations.
+>
+> - Basic Aiming System.